ga4gh/vrs-hackathons/README.md

 Please submit all proposals **before May 12th, 2022**.

-Head over to the [issues](https://github.com/ga4gh/vrs-hackathons/issues) page to get started!
+Head over to the [proposal tracker](https://github.com/ga4gh/vrs-hackathons/issues?q=is%3Aissue+is%3Aopen+label%3A%22project+proposal%22) to get started!